 Mnuchin Gallery is proud to present its third exhibition dedicated to one of the most influential sculptors of the 20th century, John Chamberlain.
-On view from April 21st - June 10th, 2023, John Chamberlain: Five Decades + will feature sculptures made between 1960 and 2011, providing an in-depth look at the artist’s oeuvre.
+John Chamberlain: Five Decades + will feature sculptures made between 1960 and 2011, providing an in-depth look at the artist’s oeuvre.
 The exhibition will be accompanied by a fully illustrated catalogue authored by Dr. Pepe Karmel, with statements by Jim Jacobs and Robert Mnuchin.

 Chamberlain first gained recognition for his abstract sculptures made entirely from crushed automotive steel in the early 1960s.
 Constructed from vibrantly lacquered sheet metal and reflective chrome bumpers, these sculptures possessed a unique dynamism and distinct architectural formula for form and color.
 Chamberlain would famously muse, “it's all in the fit,” referring to the intuitive and improvisational manner with which he would arrange each piece, until the composition was just right.
 Still, the sculptor was careful not to undercut the significance of artistic intentionality: “some seem to think that I work with found pieces, but I don’t.
 They’re chosen, you see.
 The idea is that there has been a lot of magic implied in the choice.”
 Embodying this dualistic perspective, his sculptures are at once excitedly spontaneous and unpredictable, while also carefully constructed and precisely balanced.